 Swanage & Durlston Country Park

 Swanage is the Jurassic Coast’s easternmost town.
-At present, car parks are OPEN in the town for essential shopping.
+At present, car parks are OPEN in the town for shopping.

 Lyme Regis & Charmouth